Popsshebang/ezpzPDG/README.md

 Note: X-carve uses the filename extension ".nc"

-If more than 10 holes needed, either concatenate 2 files or use dxfPDG.
-dxfPDG reads the hole locations from a dxf drawing file.
+If more than 10 holes needed, either concatenate 2 files or use dxfPDG.  dxfPDG reads the hole locations from a dxf drawing file.

 # dxfPDG
+Reads hole locations from a 2D dxf file.
+Then generates and displays
+gCode file.
+When satisified with settings, save gCode to file.